National Codification Bureau: Non-Significant Number

+Current List of NCB Codes

 Federal Stock Number

 The Federal Stock Number (FSN) was the codification system used by the US Government from 1957 to 1974.
 It was 11 digits long and was the same number as the NSN (see National Stock Number), minus the two-digit NCB code.
 The digits "00" were later added in the place of the NCB digits to virtually all FSN numbers to create compliant American 13-digit NSN numbers.

 The FSN was officially replaced by the NATO Stock Number beginning on September 30, 1974.

 Removal from the NCS

-On 1 April 2014, NATO unanimously decided to suspend co-operation with the Russian Federation, in response to the Ukraine crisis.
+On 1 April 2014, NATO unanimously decided to suspend co-operation with the Russian Federation, in response to the Russo-Ukrainian war.
 On 18 February 2017, the Russian Minister of Foreign Affairs Sergey Lavrov said he supported the resumption of military cooperation with the NATO alliance.